logo for dog-health-handbook.com

 Types of Cough Medicine for Dogs

-Natural Dog Cough Home Remedies
+Natural Cough Medicine for Dogs Home Remedies

 Homeopathic Cough Medicine for Dogs

 Homeopathic remedies can help dogs maintain a clear chest and to breath easier.
 It can also help with a dry or hacking cough.
 Ingredients such as Plantago lanceolata (for clear chest, nose and throat), Bryonia (soothes throat) and Echinacea purpurea (immune system support) can all be of help.
-One product made specifically to help with canine cough and that is a good resource for additional research on homeopathic care is PetAlive KC-Defense Formula.
+One product made specifically to help with canine cough and that is a good resource for additional research on homeopathic care is PetAlive KC-Defense Formula..

 Dog Cough Suppressants & Cough Expectorants: